 Seljalandsfoss Parking + Restrooms

-Fortunately, there’s a spacious parking lot conveniently situated next to the waterfall, capable of accommodating the influx of visitors.
-Currently, the parking fee is 1000 ISK (about $8), payable at automated machines equipped with surveillance.
+The good news is there’s a large parking area right next to the falls.
+The parking fee is currently 1000 ISK (about $8), paid at automated machines with surveillance cameras.

 For those heading to Gljúfrabúi: The Seljalandsfoss parking area also serves those visiting Gljúfrabúi waterfall.